doughgle/doughgle.github.io/content/blog/playing-ctf-challenges-coop-with-copilot/index.md

 THPsolDIPrwiTHEhegREPnwhISVersLEOtheMTSrouGHEhesTRPetsOFEheeMECaldCIEyunTIWtheYRPachEDEherOOXwheREEhegUACdiaNOQtheGAEeslIVPdthISZffiCECunlOCVedtHETrspECEaclESEopuTTSembACVinhISRreaTBZxanDTSenhEPZlitELJopeNEOtheGAEefoROFrfrIEYdswHINhroADWeadSTZtheWINkedWIEchoFTSeweSTLskeDDZrotHYEherEIDnorOAOansWECedtHERuarDILnofTHPgatESYoonEEGerwISSestOGZthaTWLyhoWTSenaREHetoFIYdheRIYquiREOtheGIClthATHillBEPasyREAlieDTSemaNFZrwhENDhekNOHsyoUACeinTHPcouNTCyofTHPwinKIPsshEWTllfINOyouANOmakEYZualLHPrslAVPspeRHLpsnOTDaidTHPscaRENrowFOCwemEAYtodESEroyHECohtHAEisdIFQereNTDaidTHPguaRDTanoFTSegaTEDnooNESaseVECdesTRZyedHECbefORPsoiNAEuraLLJthoUGStshEWZuldMAVeslAVPsofYOFassHESasoFTSereSTMuttAKPcarEFZrshEIDwicKEOandFIPrceANOmayNOEallOWJoutODPstrOYSerkEEAtotHEHestWHPretHEDunsETDandYOFcanNOEfaiLTZfinDHPrthEYEhanKEOhimANObadEHTmgoODMyeaNDEurnEDEowaRDEhewESEwalKIYgovERQielDSZfsoFTRrasSDZtteDHPreaNDEherEWTthdAIDiesANObutTECcupSDZrotHYDtilLWZretHEAretTYDilkDRPsssHESadpUTZninTHPpalACPbutNOHtohERDurpRIDeshEFZundITHasnOLZngeRGCeenBUEpurEWSiteTHPribBOYaroUNOtotOSYeckHAOalsOLZstiTSRreeNCZlorANOwasASHhitEADdorOTSysdREDsthEEXeraLDNityWADsooNLPftfARMehiNDLsthEYLdvaNCPdthEGCounDBPcamERZughERLndhILWierFOCtheREHereNOQarmSNZrhoUSPsinTHTscoUNEryoFTSeweSTLndtHERrouNDHasuNTTlleDIYtheAFEernOOYtheSUYshoNESotiNTSeirFANesfOREherEWPrenOTCeesTOZffeRTSemsHAOesoTHLtbeFOCeniGHEdorOTSyanDTZtoaNDEhelIOYwerETTredANOlayDOHnupONEhegRADsanDFPllaSLPepwITStheWOZdmaNAYdthESNareCRZwkeEPTngwATNh
 ```

-I can see a few 'the's in lowercase.
+You can see a few 'the's in lowercase.
 That's the most common [trigram](https://en.wikipedia.org/wiki/Trigram) in english.
 But the rest is still hard to determine.

 Let's try on the other found file